Advantech-EdgeSync-Containers/EIoT-ACC-Containers/QC-6490-DSP-AP/README.md

 ## Overview

-The ACC-L2-01-Qualocmm-AI-enabled-Container is a Object detection demo Container on Qualcomm QCS6490 DSP.
+The ACC-L2-01-Qualocmm-AI-enabled-Container is an Object detection demo Container on Qualcomm QCS6490 DSP.

 ### Key Features